 Right to Study

 All non-British or Irish students must complete a ‘Right to Study’ check, where you will be required to provide your immigration documents to prove you have the right to study in the UK.
 This is a requirement to complete your enrolment at the University of East London.
-You will also be required to agree to the visa conditions outlined in the Student Visa Declaration or Non-Student Visa Declaration depending on what visa you will study at UEL on.
+You will also be required to agree to the visa conditions outlined in the Student Visa Declaration or Non-Student Visa Declaration, depending on what visa you will study on at UEL.

 Having the right to study means you have the correct immigration permission to allow you to study in the UK.
 The type of permission you hold could be a visa or endorsement.

-The Right to Study check allows the University of East London to collect and retain copies of your passport and visa or pending Student visa application (if you are inside the UK) to ensure you have the right to study in the UK in line with our duties as a UK Visas and Immigration (UKVI) Student sponsor.
+The Right to Study check allows the University of East London to collect and retain copies of your immigration documents to ensure you have the right to study in the UK in line with our duties as a UK Visas and Immigration (UKVI) Student sponsor.

 UK Visas and Immigration (UKVI) Student Sponsor Licence